hyperledger-archives/avalon/BUILD.md

    **Intel SGX Simulator mode (for hosts without Intel SGX)**:
    1. Run `sudo docker-compose up --build`
+   2. For subsequent runs on the same workspace, if you changed a source or configuration file, run the above command again
-   2. For the subsequent builds on the same workspace, build time can be reduced by executing this command:
+   3. For subsequent runs on the same workspace, if you did not make any changes, startup and build time can be reduced by running:
       `MAKECLEAN=0 sudo -E docker-compose up`

    **SGX Hardware mode (for hosts with Intel SGX)**: